brysonsteck/riibalanced-patcher/SETUP.md

 ## Windows - Cygwin

-These instructions are accurate as of setup version 2.918. **Use the [WSL guide](#windows---wsl) if you plan on uninstalling the software after using the patcher, as it is easier to uninstall.** **Do not follow these instructions if you have already installed a WSL distro..**
+These instructions are accurate as of setup version 2.918. **Use the [WSL guide](#windows---wsl) if you plan on uninstalling the software after using the patcher, as it is easier to uninstall.** **Do not follow these instructions if you have already installed a WSL distro.**

 ### Installing Cygwin

 You can skip to [Running the patcher on Cygwin](#Running-the-patcher-on-Cygwin) if you already have Cygwin installed.

 To install Cygwin, you need to [download the installer]() from the Cygwin website.
-Upon downloading, run the program.
+Upon downloading, run the program as Administrator.

-When it asks to choose a download source, choose "Install from Internet" and click next.
+When it asks to choose a download source, choose "Install from Internet" and click "Next".

 You can change the install direcotry if you wish, including installing for all users or just yourself.